Home

 There are all sorts of water sports.

-Boats, boats, boats is what the Whitsundays is all about!
+Boats, boats, boats is what the Whitsundays are all about!
 You can do a crewed or bareboat charter, go sailing, take a day trip or simply cruise around the islands in every size imagineable boat.

 Glass Bottom boats are a popular activity for those who don't like to swim, snorkel or dive.